zz2liu/RnaSeq-HpcPipelines/README.md

     # echo ".libPaths(c('$zl99/R/x86_64-pc-linux-gnu-library/3.2', .libPaths()))" >> ~/.Rprofile
     echo 'bind m set -g mouse \; display-message "Mouse on/off toggled."' >> ~/.tmux.conf
     ```
-- Then every time after log on, run tmux for access to your working process.
+- Then every time after log on, run tmux for access to your working processes.
 See my brief introduction to tmux in [FAQs](#faqs).
     ```tmux```
 - To run one of the pipelines, request an interactive computing node with 8 CPUs and 32Gb Memory:
     ```